HOMAGE

 The next day, she attempts to shoot the film’s climactic battle scene, but the samurai choreography collides with childhood memories of the Viking fights she once watched on set.
 As the duel unfolds in front of her, she sees her father’s death mirrored in every movement.
 A second panic attack hits.
 Fiercer, and this time in full view of the crew.

 Assistant director Reiner sends her home to rest, but even alone in the hotel room, Ronja tries to push forward.
-Frustrated and blocked, she flees to the hotel’s smoking area where she runs into the lead actor, Kawamura.
-They share a brief moment of calm, and he carefully asks if death scenes are hard for her, having seen something change in her.
-But she brushes it off, still unable to face what the question means.
+Frustrated and blocked, she flees to the hotel’s smoking area where she runs into lead actor, Kawamura.
+They share a brief moment of calm, as he carefully asks about the nature of the death scenes, having seen something change in her.
+But closes up, and brushes it off, still unable to face what his subtle questions means.

 Back on set, Ronja struggles to direct the final death scene between the samurai and his son.
 Nothing feels right.
 Frustration turns to despair, and after pushing her team to the brink, she explodes, lashing out at both Kawamura and Reiner.
 Humiliated, she leaves to call her father for guidance.
 When he doesn’t answer, the memories she’s fought to suppress come crashing in: the moment he told her about the illness, the short time left.
 It hits her – this film was never just about honoring her father.
 It’s about confronting her own grief.

-With the scene is done, but the film, far from finished.
-Ronja decides to leave.
-She says goodbye to the crew and heads home, ready to spend what time is left with her father, finally understanding that some things matter more than even our most cherished ambitions.
+With the scene done, but the film, far from finished.
+Ronja says goodbye to the crew and leaves for home.
+To spend what time is left with her father, regardless of what will happen to the film.

-Homage is an important part of my growth as a director and will challenge me on the path to my first feature film.
+Homage is a crucial step in my career and the path to my first feature film.
 I am in the script development phase with Yngve Sæther from Motlys (Force Majeure, Oslo, August 31st, Love) working on the film Dypet, inspired by my experiences as a survivor of the terror attack on Utøya in 2011.
-With Homage, I aim to create a film that presents many of the same challenges: a personal story about grief, a longer narrative, a larger budget – and a film capable of making a strong impression on the audience.
+With Homage, I aim to create a film that presents many of the same challenges: a personal story about grief, a longer narrative, a larger budget – and a film capable of making a strong impression.

 I feel a responsibility to prepare myself to direct Dypet, a project of such significant cultural importance, and with my experience, I know that Homage is something I can master.
 And an incredibly important step.
 It is vital to demonstrate my level of skill to producers, investors, and festivals – and, importantly, to those who make this possible.
 Homage will showcase my voice as a filmmaker and that I have something meaningful to say – something heartfelt and personal that I want to share.